sunnyvo106/salesforce-application-process-improvement/README.md

 The work was completed during a professional internship and involved:
 - End-to-end process analysis
 - Stakeholder collaboration
-- Requirement elicitation
+- Requirements elicitation
-- Salesforce automation and data optimization
+- Salesforce automation and data optimisation
 - Ethical and GDPR considerations

 The goal was to **reduce manual effort, improve data quality, and increase operational efficiency** while maintaining a positive applicant experience.